-The Oklahoma Aquarium’s mission statement, Conservation Through Education, is really quite simple.
-It means that we hope the more you learn about our world’s waters and its inhabitants, the more you will do to protect our natural resources.
+The Oklahoma Aquarium’s mission statement, “To educate and inspire conservation of our aquatic world through interactive discovery” means that we hope the more you learn about our world’s waters and its inhabitants, the more you will do to protect our natural resources.
 We hope you will visit the Oklahoma Aquarium to learn in our unique facility, in the meantime, below are some links for more information.

 The brilliant Biology staff at the Oklahoma Aquarium is always looking for new and inventive ways to revolutionize the environmental and humane responsibilities of Aquariums and related industries.